microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 Please install these additional tools and resources:

 - [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - Deploy the following models in your Azure OpenAI resource
   - gpt-35-turbo
   - text-davinci-003
   - text-embedding-ada-002
+- Please remember to delete the resource and deployments after you are done using them as to not incur additional charges.

 ## Success Criteria